tmiddlet2666/coherence-docker-metrics/README.md

 # Prerequisites

 You must have the following:
-* Docker Desktop for Mac or the equivalent Docker environment for you O/S.
+* Docker Desktop for Mac or the equivalent Docker environment for you O/S
-* docker-compose
+* docker-compose - at least version 1.20+
 * Cloned this repository - https://github.com/tmiddlet2666/coherence-docker-metrics.git

 # Download the Grafana Dashboards